MOVING FORWARD | A Guide to Selling Your Home During Separation or Divorce

 by Ruth Alexander

-A divorce-informed realtor will not rush you to list.
-Instead, they will help you understand your options, implications, and timing so decisions are made with intention rather than pressure.
+A skilled divorce-informed realtor will not push you to list prematurely.
+Instead, they will help you understand timing, implications, and options before action.

 Understanding the Legal Professionals Involved